Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Introduction

-However, existence of global jet differentials is not enough: they provide constraints only on the jets of of holomorphic curves in $X$ of a fix order.
-The final step of the strategy -- which was established by Siu based on earlier works of Voisin, and then turned into a final form in \cite{dmr} -- is the deformation of such jet differentials by means of slanted vector fields having low pole order to produce, by plain differentiation, many new algebraically independent invariant jet differentials, which then force entire curves to lie in a proper closed subvariety $Y\subset X$.
+The second ingredient of the strategy---which was established by Siu \cite{siu1} based on earlier works of Voisin \cite{voisin}, and then turned into a final form in \cite{dmr} ---is the deformation of the found global sections of the invariant jet differentials bundle by means of slanted vector fields having low pole order to produce, by plain differentiation, many new algebraically independent invariant jet differentials, which then force entire curves to lie in a proper closed subvariety $Y\subsetneq X$.
+The degree $\deg(X)$ of those hypersurfaces where the GGL conjecture follows depends on $k$, the degree of the differential equation we start with, and therefore it is crucial to keep this degree low and to find global sections of degree comparable with the dimension $n$ of $X$.

-Recently, in \cite{merker3} Merker proves the existence of global jet differentials of order $k$ sufficiently bigger than the dimension $n$ of the hypersurface $X$ with $\deg(X)\ge n+3$.
-Demailly in \cite{dem3} generalizes this result proving the existence of global jet differentials for projective varieties of general type, not just hypersurfaces.
-The results of the present paper, however, focus on the $k=n$ case, where Siu's deformation arguments give effective lower bounds for the Green-Griffiths conjecture when $X$ is a hypersurface.
-Moreover, we work with invariant jet differentials instead of Green-Griffiths jet differentials (i.e non-invariant ones), in contrast to \cite{merker3, dem3}.\\

-In the second half of the present paper we describe a new compactification of $J_k/\GG_k$ and the invariant jet differentials.
-This construction is motivated by the author's earlier work in global singularity theory, where jet differentials also play a very important role.

-Consider a holomorphic map $f:N\to M$ between two complex manifolds, of dimensions $n\leq m$.
-We say that $p\in N$ is a {\em singular} point of $f$ (or $f$ has a singularity at $p$) if the rank of the differential $df_p:\TT_pN\to \TT_{f(p)}M$ is less than $n$.
-The topology of the situation often forces $f$ to be singular at some points of $N$.
+Demailly in \cite{dem3} used probabilistic methods to find differential equation of order $k\gg n$ for a projective directed manifold $(X,V)$ with $K_V$ big.
+Merker \cite{merker3} proved the existence of global differential equations of high degree for projective hypersurfaces in $\PP^{n+1}$ of degree at least $n+3$ using algebraic Morse inequalities.
+In \cite{b1} the author introduces equivariant localisation on the Demailly-Semple tower and develops residue formulas to reduce the complexity of cohomological computations of \cite{dmr}.
+Darondeau \cite{darondeau} further improved techniques of \cite{b1} to study algebraic degeneracy of entire curves in complements of smooth projective hypersurfaces.

+In this paper we substitute the Demailly-Semple bundle with a new fibrewise compactification $\pi: \tilde{\calx_k} \to X$ of $J_kX/\GG_k$ endowed with a tautological line bundle $\tau$.
+The construction is motivated by the author's earlier work in global singularity theory \cite{bsz} on Thom polynomials of singularity classes.
+This algebraic model gives a better reflection of the geometry of the jet differentials bundle and it establishes a strong link between hyperbolic varieties and topological invariants of singularitites.
+The main technical result of the present paper is the following iterated residue formula for tautological integrals on $\tilde{\calx_k}$ for any smooth projective variety $X$ (not just hypersurfaces) which follows from a generalised and improved version of the main technical vanishing theorem in \cite{bsz}.